math3matical/procure/README.md

   > exit
 ~~~

- - It is best to create a template for these commands in a text editor.
-Copy them as many as you need, and insert the values for the Tag Groups and Tag Items.
-These values should help you tag objects in the procure application.
+ - It is best to create a template for these commands in a text editor by creating however many you need.
+Fill in the values for the `:name` and `:tag_group_id` values.
+Copy them to the `rails console` to save them.

+ - These values should help you tag objects in the procure application.
+Tags can be filtered on with the `filter` button.
+The filter logic is currently an `inclusive or`.
 An example tag group with associated tag items:

 ~~~
   Tag Group: Networking